project-aethermesh/aetherlay/README.md

 - **Round-Robin Load Balancing**: Distributes requests to available endpoints in a round-robin manner, prioritizing those with fewer requests in the last 24 hours.
 - **Intelligent Retry Logic**: Configurable retry attempts with priority-based endpoint selection (first primary endpoints, then fallbacks).
 - **Flexible Timeout Control**: Separate timeouts for overall requests and individual retry attempts.
+- **Rate Limit Recovery**: Safe rate limit detection and recovery with exponential backoff strategies per endpoint, to avoid making things worse when a provider is rate-limiting you.
 - **Health Checks**: Regularly checks the health of upstream endpoints and updates their status in Redis.
 - **Standalone Health Checker**: Optional standalone health checker service for efficient multi-pod deployments.
 - **Static Configuration**: Loads RPC endpoint configurations from a static JSON file.